qhuiw/hipeac25-cheri-tutorial/exercise-1/README.md

 2. Use GDB to demonstrate to yourself that the overflow has corrupted allocator metadata, leading to an eventual crash during a later call to `alloc_allocate()`.
+   *You can do this with the command `gdb ./cheri-allocator-cheri` and then use the `run` command.*

 3. Modify the allocator to use the `cheri_bounds_set()` API to set suitable bounds on the pointer returned by `alloc_allocate()`.
    Recompile `cheri-allocator.c` with a CHERI-enabled target.
+   *Make sure to only build the CHERI binary for this using the `make cheri-allocator-cheri` command.*

 4. Use GDB to demonstrate to yourself that the overflow operation now causes an immediate crash as a result of attempting to store out of bounds, rather